-During the Medieval era, Doncaster further flourished due to its favourable location for trade and commerce.
-In 1194, King Richard I awarded it a charter granting permission for a market, boosting local economy significantly.
+During the Medieval era, Doncaster further flourished because of its favourable location for trade and commerce.
+In 1194, King Richard I awarded it a charter granting permission for a market, boosting the local economy significantly.
 The Great North Road running through the town solidified its status as an important post-town during stagecoach times.

-The Industrial Revolution brought about immense change in Doncaster.
+The Industrial Revolution brought about an immense change in Doncaster.
 It became a major hub for coal mining and rail engineering during the 19th century.
-The town notably housed locomotive works responsible for manufacturing famous models like the Flying Scotsman and Mallard.
-Being on the main rail link between London and Edinburgh, it grew substantially as transport enhancements led more industries to relocate there.
+The town notably housed a locomotive works responsible for manufacturing famous models like the Flying Scotsman and Mallard.
+Being on the key rail link between London and Edinburgh, it grew substantially as transport enhancements led to more industries to move there.

 Modern-day Doncaster still echoes traces of its illustrious past while embracing contemporary developments.
 Today it boasts landmarks such as the Doncaster Minster with its impressive Gothic architecture, Conisbrough Castle showcasing Norman craftsmanship, and Brodsworth Hall reflecting Victorian affluence.
 However, it’s also home to modern attractions like Yorkshire Wildlife Park and Lakeside Village Shopping Outlet.

 On 1st November 2022, Doncaster was officially recognised as a city.
 Subsequently, on Wednesday 9th November 2022, Their Majesties The King and The Queen Consort graced Doncaster with their royal presence to formalise the status upgrade.
 The ceremony included the bestowal of a letters patent; an official scroll that symbolises this honour.